The Guitar Recycling Project

 Give a kid an instrument to play – donate your old guitar today!

-Chicago Fret Works is proud to accept acoustic or electric guitars and basses (along with working amps, drums, keyboards or other equipment) for donation to Chicago’s Intonation Music.
+Chicago Fret Works is proud to accept electric guitars and basses (along with working amps, drums, keyboards or other equipment) for donation to Chicago’s Intonation Music.
 We’ll perform minor repairs, clean, set-up, and restring each instrument before passing it on to Intonation.

 We ask that your donated instrument be in relatively good working order when it arrives.
 A 25-year-old twelve string with a broken neck isn’t what these kids need.
 An Epiphone Les Paul or Squier bass with a loose jack and old strings that you outgrew?
 THAT we can work with.